OnePieceExsists/Secure-Vault/README.md

-🔐 Code Safe Keys
+🔐 Secure Vault
-Code Safe Keys is a sleek and secure application designed to help users store and manage sensitive keys or credentials right from their local browser.
+Secure Vault is a sleek and secure application designed to help users store and manage sensitive keys or credentials right from their local browser.
 Built with speed and scalability in mind, this app leverages a modern tech stack to provide a polished user interface and smooth development experience.

 🚀 Features
 🧩 Built using React, TypeScript, and Vite for high performance.